FAQs

 Appointments are made by the SCANCOR Directors upon the advice of the SCANCOR Board of Directors.
 Applications from institutions in Denmark, Finland, Norway and Sweden always receive an in-country review in advance of evaluation by the Director.

-Selection is based on a judgment of the likely contribution that a stay at SCANCOR will make to the production of high-quality research.
-This judgment is based primarily on the quality and relevance of the research abilities of the applicant.
-We are particularly interested in applications from scholars who have made plans to pursue research topics or collaborations that could not be pursued in their home countries.
+Selection is based on a judgment of the likelihood that a stay at SCANCOR will advance high-quality research and international cooperation through active contributions to scholarly activities at Stanford.
+This judgment is based primarily on the quality of the research abilities of the applicant and fit with existing research at Stanford.
+We are particularly interested in applications from scholars whose work focuses on institutions, organizations, and organizing related to social impact or the public good.

 PhD students who are later in their PhD program will be given greater consideration than those who have just started their program